 Planning to stay and/or participate in research at FHL?
 This page should answer most of your questions about living and working here.
 If you will be staying as part of a conference, field trip, or workshop, please see instead our information for group participants about Visiting FHL.
+This page is not about working as an employee at FHL, but as a visiting researcher.

 Staff in the Front Office, Stockroom, and Computer Lab are available Monday through Friday, 8 am to 5 pm.
 On evenings and weekends, they are not available to assist visitors, take payments, or receive/send out mail and packages.
 Please plan accordingly.
 For urgent after-hour requests, you may call the FHL caretakers: 360-298-0220.